MistySampleSkills/Misty-Concierge-Template/README.md

 #### Predefined Intents

 Next let's look at the predefined intents.
-This agent includes the custom intents , `name`, and `dinner`.
+This agent includes the custom intents `name`, `dinner`, and `aroundMe`.

 ![Intents overview](./img/intents-1.png)